lazy-upa/search-automation/README.md

 2. Download your Browser's WebDriver and place it in your project directory.

-3. Make sure to change the address variable in the code to the address of your WebDriver's path.
+3. In the Python code, make sure to update the `address` variable with the correct path to your WebDriver.

 4. Run the script:
     ```bash